automerge/automerge/docs/prototype/report.md

 ## Assessment

-The running checkpoint demonstrates B's concrete causal benefit and native statement persistence without weakening independent eligibility.
+The running checkpoint demonstrates B's concrete causal benefit and native statement persistence with the reviewed pre-validation exclusion bug now corrected.
 It also demonstrates that native controls still require external evidence snapshots, pre-integration provisional handling, non-prefix selection and nonlocal subtree patch treatment.
-No comparison winner can be inferred without the coordinator's independent review and the counterpart evidence.
+Invalid queued controls retain a concrete pending-availability limitation under strict rejection.
+No comparison winner can be inferred without the coordinator's scoped re-review and the counterpart evidence.
 Ready for that review; not ready for structural or production claims.